FloTheWiz/trump/README.md

 # trump
-made as an idea by a friend.
+made as a wee joke, idea by a friend.